TerraTex-Community/-DEPRECATED-TT-SA-REALLIFE/README.md

 1. Create A Database and import "geramy_reallife.sql" from Directory "SQL for INSTALL OR UPDATE"
 2. Create A Second Database (OR USE THE SAME LIKE IN 1.) and import "geramy_realife_logs.sql" from "SQL for INSTALL OR UPDATE"
-3. Update Login and Databasename in ENGINE/mysql/mysql_start.lua
+3. Edit config.lua and config_mysql.lua
-4. Update Login and Databasename in ENGINE/mysql/log_mysql_start.lua
 5. UPDATE ACL.XML of the Server -> Add the TerraTex Script resource to admin
 6. Install MTA-Mysql Module